 Managed-care plans have more of a focus on preventative care, so physicals and the like are not excluded.
 Cosmetic surgery, experimental drugs and alternative medicine, however, are usually excluded.

-Check out the links on the next page to learn more about health insurance exclusions.
+Check out the links below to learn more about health insurance exclusions.

 More Great Links

 - Solve Your Problems.com: Health Insurance Exclusions. http://www.solveyourproblem.com/insurance/health_insurance_exclusions_not_covered.shtml